This post was originally published on July 8, 2012 but was updated on October 27, 2018

 Here's the newly created FTP reverse proxy service.

-You have just learned how to load balance FTP services.
+You have just learned how to load balance FTP services for high availability.
 To provide load balancing to your other file transfer services, just follow exactly the same process we outlined here.
 Of course, make sure you change the protocols and the port numbers.
 To view a complete list of all supported client and server protocols, see the table on this page.

 Want to try this out yourself?
 Download the free, fully-functional Starter Edition of JSCAPE MFT Gateway now.